microsoft/TypeScript/doc/spec/Types.md

   * *M* is a numeric index signature of type *U*, and *U* is the Any type or *S* has an apparent string or numeric index signature of a type that is assignable to *U*.

 When comparing call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.

-Note that specialized call and construct signatures (section [#specialized-signatures]<!--3.9.2.4-->) are not significant when determining assignment compatibility.

 The assignment compatibility and subtyping rules differ only in that